pravega/pravega-samples/flink-catalog-examples/README.md

 | table name                           | stream name       |

 With such mapping we don't need to rewrite DDLs to create table or manually deal with many connection parameters to create tables.
-It lets us clearly separate making the data available from consuming it.
+The catalog lets us clearly separate consuming the data from making the data available.
 That separation improves productivity, security, and compliance when working with data.

-To use Pravega Catalog, users can use SQL DDL or Java/Scala programatically to create and register Pravega Flink Catalog.
+To use Pravega Catalog, users can use SQL DDL or Java/Scala programmatically to create and register Pravega Flink Catalog.
 You can find more details about Pravega Catalog
 [here](https://github.com/pravega/flink-connectors/blob/master/documentation/src/docs/catalog.md).

 ## Prerequsites